 Private health insurance might cover health services not listed on the MBS

-Medicare generally does not include some or all of cost of:
+Medicare generally does not cover the costs of:

 - Private hospital

 - Psychological services